anaconda/pyscript-tutorial/introduction.md

 PyScript is the new revolutionary platform for Python in the browser.

-Thanks to special tags and extensions, PyScript enables users to embed standard Python code into a web page, that runs directly into the browser with _no installation_ required.
+Thanks to custom tags and extensions, PyScript enables users to embed standard Python code into a web page, that runs directly into the browser with _no installation_ required.